ONLYOFFICE/docker-onlyoffice-nextcloud/README.md

     docker-compose up -d
     ```

-    For enabling SSL encryption create a folder named `certs`, copy in this folder private key named as `tls.key` and certificate named as `tls.crt`.
+    To enable SSL encryption, create `certs` folder and copy the private key named as `tls.key` and the certificate named as `tls.crt` to it.
     Run this command:

     ```